-A landmark study of journalism with AI says all newsrooms need to pay attention to AI because it could have ‘a wide-ranging and profound influence on how journalism is made and consumed,’ says a comprehensive report by POLIS, the journalism think-tank at the London School of Economics.
+NEWSROOMS need to pay attention to AI because it could have ‘a wide-ranging and profound influence on how journalism is made and consumed,’ says a comprehensive report by POLIS, the journalism think-tank at the London School of Economics.

-The study portrays many opportunities available to journalism and cautions it is a fast-moving field where late adopters could face a hard time catching up.
+AI is a fast-moving field where late adopters could face a hard time catching up, the study cautions.
 Scale is an issue, too. ‘…journalism is a relatively small business and AI is a big and expensive technology.
 News organizations will once more have to show imagination as well as determination if the new AI-powered augmented journalism is to thrive.’

 - Areas of potential: (a) more time and focus for journalists to do better journalism, ‘with or without AI,’ (b) better ways for news consumers to deal with misinformation and ‘news overload,’ and (c) greater connection by the audience with ‘content that is relevant, useful and stimulating for their lives.’